-Autodesk's bylaws currently set the number of directors at 12.
-Michael J. Fister and Larry W. Wangberg have each informed the Board of Directors that they will not seek re-election to the Board of Directors.
-Accordingly, the Board of Directors, upon the recommendation of the Corporate Governance and Nominating Committee, has nominated 10 individuals to be elected at the Annual Meeting, all of whom are presently directors of Autodesk.
-Unless otherwise instructed, the proxy holders will vote the proxies received by them for the 10 nominees named below.
+Autodesk's Bylaws currently set the number of directors at nine.
+Mark A. Bertelsen has informed the Board of Directors that he is retiring from the Board of Directors and will not seek re-election at the Annual Meeting.
+Accordingly, the Board of Directors, upon the recommendation of the Corporate Governance and Nominating Committee, has nominated eight individuals to be elected at the Annual Meeting, all of whom are presently directors of Autodesk.
+Unless otherwise instructed, the proxy holders will vote the proxies received by them for the eight nominees named below.
 Your proxy cannot be voted for a greater number of persons than the number of nominees named in this proxy statement.